-2021-2022 PROGRESS
+2021-2022 Progress

 nergy Compacts are voluntary and specific commitments of action towards SDG7 launched in September 2021.
 In August 2022, the first annual progress review was conducted across the Compact community to track progress.
 94 Compacts reported their progress for the year 2021-22.
 A summary of the reported progress in presented below.
+GOVERNMENT 38 PRIVATE SECTOR 22 CATALYTIC PARTNERSHIPS 34 green jobs provided

-USD 46 BILLION

-invested towards Compact commitments in 2021-22
+USD 46 BILLION invested towards Compact commitments in 2021-22